Preston-Landers/eurgh/README.md

 http://msdn.microsoft.com/en-us/library/hh456380.aspx

 ## Requirements ##

+You need Python 2 or 3 to run this program.
+The package 'babel' will be installed by this tool's setup.py script if not already available.

 You should have some source code with a locale directory where you have subdirectories for each language.
 For instance, imagine your app source code is: